 straindesign.networktools

-Functions for metabolic network compression and extension with GPR rules
+Functions for metabolic network extension with GPR rules and strain design module handling.

 Module Contents